 Wood, dye, medicine, and other functions were given to the whole tree.
 It has recently been used as a source of delicious mesquite honey.
 The most important thing to note here, is the variance that exists in the market’s mesquite products.
 Not all mesquite is made equal and not all mesquite is actually mesquite!
 The common most popular ¨mesquite¨ in the market is actually prosopis nigra, alba and pallida.
 All come from South America, the first two primarily out of Argentina and the latter from Peru.
 These were baptized with the name ¨algarrobo¨, the name for the actual fruit or pod which grew from the tree.
 These “mesquites” share most of the same characteristics: desert to arid growing condition, leguminous, nitrogen fixer, source of food for native fauna and human colonies.
 The name algarrobo came from the similarity of the fruit to the better known European Carob.
 What does all this mean?
 Although algarrobo is extremely similar to mesquite, the two are different.
 Algarrobo products that are called mesquites in the market are not properly named.

 Hello!
-I would like to share a delicious recipe that the very young to the very old can appreciate.
+I would like to share a delicious recipe that the very young to the very old can appreciate, pancakes, healthy pancakes.
 This is easy to prepare and the raw materials are easy to find.
 It’s an easy recipe with a twist on an old classic.
 NOTE: any of the ingredients used can be exchanged for others more locally available.
 So, if you have difficulty finding any, there are always substitutes.
 This recipe can be enjoyed for breakfast or as a snack.

 - Non- Stick pan